lskatz/SneakerNet/docs/PLUGINS.md

 Workflows are defined in [plugins.conf](../config.bak/plugins.conf).

 To make your own custuom workflow, edit the file under `config/plugins.conf`.
 Plugins are run in the order specified for any given workflow.
+For example:

+    default = pluginA.pl, pluginB.pl, pluginZ.pl

+In this example, in the default workflow, if `pluginB` has a dependency on `pluginZ`, you might want to change the order so that `pluginB` runs last.

+    default = pluginA.pl, pluginZ.pl, pluginB.pl

 ## Default